shaandesai1/CNN_Magnetism_Project/README.md

 ## Conclusion

-Initial effors to extract patterns from spin density profiles of 2-D FM materials show great promise.
-Patterns learned from smaller filters appear to describe atomic orbitals well.
-Closer investigation into the framework may lead to a deeper understanding of the microscopic origins of magnetism.
+Initial efforts to extract patterns from spin density profiles of 2-D FM materials show great promise.
+Patterns learned from smaller filters appear to describe atomic orbitals.
+Further investigation using this framework may lead to a deeper understanding of the microscopic origins of magnetism in two-dimensions.

 ## References
 [1] M.A.
 McGuire, H. Dixit, V.R.
 Cooper, and B. C. Sales, Chem.Mater.
 27, 612 (2015)